“Forgotten Hollywood” – “Twilight Zone” celebrates 50 years…

 William S Paley from Museum of Broadcast Communications website - article written by Christopher H. Sterling. http://www.museum.tv/archives/etv/P/htmlP/paleywillia/paleywillia.htm

 The Paley Center For Media is located at 465 N. Beverly Drive, just off Santa Monica Blvd. in the heart of Beverly Hills.
 The museum is a must for those fans of early Television and Radio.
-I am proud to say that my book is step towards their expansion into film history.
-I invite my friends to check out their website at paleycenter.org.
-Check out their daily schedule.
+I’m proud to say that my book is step towards their expansion into film history.

 Until next time> ”never forget”